This simple, vibrant Easy Beetroot Hummus without Tahini is low in fat, gluten free and bursting with colour, flavour and veggie goodness!

 Beetroot with its deep burgundy colour looks so Christmassy, doesn’t it?
-That’s my excuse for cooking with beetroot yet again!
-It’s a great ingredient to include in your Christmas menu (it will certainly be in mine).
-Today on the blog a simple Beetroot Chickpea Party Dip, very easy to make (all dips really are) and so vibrant looking, perfect to serve at a Christmas party!
+At least that’s my excuse for cooking with beetroot yet again!
+Today on the blog a simple Easy Beetroot Hummus without Tahini, vibrant looking, perfect to serve at a Christmas party!

 I prepared the beetroot myself (i.e. boiled and peeled it) but if you are pressed for time you can buy beetroot that’s already been cooked.
-Bare in mind, however, that the shop bought ready to eat beetroot tends to be overcooked (no idea why!) and as a result the dip may not have the depth and richness of flavour you would get when cooking your own – you might have to use more seasoning to compensate for that.
+Bare in mind, however, that the shop bought ready to eat beetroot tends to be overcooked (no idea why!).
+So the dip may not have the depth and richness of flavour you would get when cooking your own.
+You might have to use more seasoning to compensate for that.

 Chickpeas are a tried and tested dip ingredient, great with so many flavour combinations, including beetroot.
-Make this Beetroot Chickpea Party Dip as sharp and spicy as you like – my version is quite mild.
-I used lemon juice but you could combine it with a bit of vinegar for extra sharpness and perhaps add a few more drops of the Worcestershire sauce.
+Make this easy beetroot dip as sharp and spicy as you like – my version is quite mild.
+I used lemon juice but you could combine it with a bit of vinegar for extra sharpness to suit your taste.
 Serve with crackers, pretzels or any other party food favourites.
-Oh, and did I mention this dip is low fat?
+Oh, and did I mention this beetroot dip is low fat?
 Because it is.
 And there is no added sugar either:)

 - 1 small garlic clove, chopped